-Lightning cannot directly strike you’re inside your home.
-But the electricity produced by a lightning strike can travel through conductive surfaces such as wires and pipes within your house.
-If you happen to be touching one of theses wires or pipes (think landline telephone or shower) you can be electrocuted.
+Lightning cannot directly strike you if you’re inside your house.
+But the electricity produced by a lightning strike can travel through wires and other conductive surfaces.
+If you happen to be in contact with one of them, it’s possible you could can get electrocuted.

-In addition to outdoor fatalities caused by lightning, a number of people are injured indoors every year, including individuals who are using their landline telephone during a thunderstorm.
+In addition to outdoor fatalities caused by lightning, a number of people are injured indoors every year, including individuals who are using their landline telephone during a thunderstorm (Source: Medscape).

-Just remember, the safest place to be during a thunderstorm is in your house and the odds of being struck by lightning are far worse than winning the Powerball lottery.
-If you happen to live in a part of the country that experiences a lot of thunderstorms, a good investment might be some sort of lightning protection device such as a properly grounded lightning rod or surge arrestor.
-However, simply staying off the landline phone and not taking a shower during a thunderstorm would be an even better idea.
+Just remember, the safest place to be during a thunderstorm is in your house.
+The odds of being struck by lightning while inside are far worse than winning the Powerball lottery.
+If you happen to live in a part of the country that experiences a lot of lightning strikes, a good investment might be some sort of lightning protection device such as a properly grounded lightning rod or surge arrestor.
+But even those will not provide 100% protection.